sencha/gxt-theme-classics/README.md

  ```

 ## Changes
-When using appearanes, mark the changes in them and gss source files.
+When making changes to the copied appearanes, mark the changes in them and gss source files.
 This helps with appearance upgrades when a major version shows up.